Back to articles

 Get notified about future updates to this series and other articles

-Let's start by first defining a simple read_file tool for our agent.
+then defining a read_file tool for our agent.

 PY